silas-x/soteria-action/README.md

 You can use this Action as part of your project by creating an Action as follows:
 ```
 name: Soteria Audit
-# Update this to match your branch names and requirements
+                                           # Update to match your branch names and requirements
 on:
   push:
     branches: main